siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 \tau(L)=mL+b.
 $$

-With the zero-length reference chosen appropriately, $b$ should be close to zero.
+Here $b$ is the fixed zero-length offset, which should be close to zero after referencing.
 The local slope estimates are

 $$
 m_i = \frac{\delta \tau_i}{\delta L_i},